Trump Urges Peaceful Response to Charlie Kirk Killing

 "For years, those on the radical left have compared wonderful Americans like Charlie to Nazis and the world's worst mass murderers and criminals," he said.
 "This kind of rhetoric is directly responsible for the terrorism that we're seeing."

 Trump called Kirk a "giant of his generation," according to the Guardian.
-And he plans tro issue the Presidential Medal of Freedom to the fallen conservative icon posthumously.
+And he plans to issue the Presidential Medal of Freedom to the fallen conservative icon posthumously.

 Conspiracy theories ricocheted around the internet, while calls for a return to civility vied with those demanding vengeance.